Nourishing Fire Cider Recipe: A Simple Immune Boosting Tonic

 Boosting Immunity: Fire Cider is packed with immune-boosting ingredients like garlic, ginger, and onion, making it an excellent shield against seasonal illnesses.

-The combination of apple cider vinegar and herbs aids digestion, promoting a healthy gut and alleviating digestive issues.
+Digestive Aid: The combination of raw apple cider vinegar and herbs aids digestion, helping alleviate issues like acid reflux and upset stomach.

-Ingredients like turmeric and horseradish lend Fire Cider anti-inflammatory properties, making it beneficial for individuals dealing with chronic inflammation.
+Anti-Inflammatory Properties: Ingredients like turmeric and fresh horseradish give Fire Cider its anti-inflammatory properties, which can be beneficial for individuals dealing with chronic inflammation.

-Fire Cider is a concentrated source of essential vitamins, minerals, and antioxidants, offering a natural energy boost.
+Rich in Nutrients: Fire Cider is a concentrated source of essential vitamins, minerals, and antioxidants, including vitamin C, offering a natural energy boost.

 Crafting Your Own Fire Cider: A Step-by-Step Guide